hungngocphat01/hungngocphat01/README.md

 - Familiar with C++, Python and Javascript.
 - Code editor: VS Code, vim.

 - Why I chose a Japanese alias: Firstly, I'm a weeb, and every weebs think it's cool to have a Japanese alias.
-More importantly, my alias is created based on the transliteration from Modern Vietnamese -> Middle Vietnamese (scripted in Hán tự, similar to Kanji/Hanja), so it can also be pronounced in Japanese.
+More importantly, my alias is created based on the transliteration of my real name from Modern Vietnamese -> Middle Vietnamese (scripted in Hán tự, similar to Kanji/Hanja), so it can also be pronounced in Japanese.
 This is definitely a linguistically legit  weeb-ish alias.

 <div align="center">
 <img alt="My github stats" src="https://github-readme-stats.vercel.app/api?username=hungngocphat01"/>